Up to 60% off sofas & mattresses — limited‑time deals.

 Stable frame feel during shifting weight and edge use Loose-cushion look needs ongoing upkeep

-Classic profile that fits a wide range of decor styles Not ideal if you want a higher back for head support
+Classic profile that works with many decor styles Not ideal if you want more head support

 Details